Closed for 6 months, high-end hotel in downtown Charleston reopens Thursday

 "The competitive juices kicked in, and I saw that we could reopen with a brand new, squeaky-clean hotel," said Holliday, who has owned the Planters Inn since 1994 when he bought it out of bankruptcy.

-So, while Americans pushed off their travel plans, and the nearby City Market went quiet, Holliday and his staff refurbished the hotel's antique pine floors and had the detailing in the lobby repainted.
+So, while Americans pushed off their travel plans, and the nearby City Market went quiet, Holliday had the hotel's antique pine floors refurbished and the detailing in the lobby repainted.

 Air conditioning units were swapped out, duct work was replaced and employees "meticulously took the kitchen apart" for a deep cleaning, Holliday said.